 The Grounded Project, is our Key Stage 2 & 3 school based project in which we teach Black History on a termly basis at our partner schools.

-All the workshops have been developed by our consultant teachers and Historians.
-The lesson themes have been co-created by the young people over a 2-year period.
+All the workshops have been developed by our consultant teachers, youth workers, school students and Historians.
+The lesson themes have been co-created by the young people from the Lambeth community over a 2-year period.
 We have worked with over 500 young people in Lambeth, Lewisham, Greenwich and Camden delivering our sessions.

 The curriculum BLAM uses for the workshops have been further developed with the help of the Institute of Race Relations, they gave us access to a lot of archived materials that were essential to the Black British Liberation movements in the 70s and 80s.
 Our Grounded project workers spent many hours going through this material to ensure that the young people get an authentic understanding of Black-British grass roots activism and history.

 Some of the young people we have worked with have said this about the Grounded project: